-A critical limit is a maximum and/ or minimum value that must be met to control a hazard; often measurements of temperature, time, moisture level, pH, water activity, and sensory parameters such as visual appearance.
+A critical limit is a maximum and/ or minimum value that must be met to control a hazard; often measurements of temperature, time, moisture level, pH, water activity, and direct observation such as presence of ice.
 For example to eliminate pathogens from cooked crabs, the CCP is cooking, and the limits will be a minimum internal product temperature and amount of time cooked.